 Next is an apical coronary sinus view with an enlarged coronary sinus in a patient with chronic RA pressure and volume overload.

 There are two other important apical views achieved from the apical4 with a slow rotation of the probe so the indicator moves down towards the bed (counter clockwise).
-It is also important to stay in the LV side of the window so move carefully.
-During the rotation the right side of the heart begins to disappear and the apical two chamber view (apical2) is seen.
+It is also important to stay over the LV so move carefully.
+During the rotation the right side of the heart begins to disappear and the apical two chamber view (apical2) is seen after about 45 degrees of rotation.
 In this view the LV is on top with the LA below.
-Below is a still image of an apical2 view (from 123sonography,com) that shows a dilated coronary sinus just lateral to the posterior mitral valve.
+Below is a clip of a normal apical2 view.

-If the probe is rotated further counter-clockwise from the apical2 view, the apical 3 chamber view (apical3) will appear.
-This is often called the apical long axis view because it is the same cut through the heart as the PLAX view, but now the view is from the apex (the PLAX view gets tipped up).
+If the probe is rotated another 45 degrees counter-clockwise from the apical2 view, the apical 3 chamber view (apical3) will appear.
+This is often called the apical long axis view because it is the same cut through the heart as the PLAX view (same probe orientation as the PLAX), but now the view is from the apex (the PLAX view gets tipped up).
+Notice that the apical3 view is a 90-degree rotation from the apical4.
 Here is an apical3 view (fair quality) in an aortic stenosis patient that showed the aortic valve and ascending aorta better than it had been seen in the parasternal window.
-The main utility of the apical3 is the possible better views of the aortic valve, ascending aorta, and mitral valve.
 The aortic and mitral valves are viewed more parallel to flow than with the PLAX view.

 SUBCOSTAL (SUBXIPHOID) WINDOW

 The subcostal view is important in many patients.
-It is optimal to first try this while the patient remains in the left lateral position; don’t roll the patient back supine.
-The left lateral position increases the chance that the liver will be down below the costal margin, giving a sonic window.
+It is optimal to obtain this while the patient remains in the left lateral position, which increases the chance that the liver will be down below the costal margin, giving a sonic window, and the antrum of the stomach will be decompressed.
 If no liver is seen at the top of the screen, have the patient take in a deep breath and hold it to bring the liver down.
 The patient’s body habitus determines whether the heart will appear mostly transverse (more obese) or is tipped (thinner patients).
-The subcostal window is particularly good for seeing pericardial effusions, but it can also be used to measure chamber sizes and wall thickness and to evaluate valves with CD.
+The subcostal window is particularly good for seeing pericardial effusions, but it can also be used to measure chamber sizes and wall thickness and to evaluate valves with color flow.
+The IVS is usually perpendicular to the ultrasound waves with the subcostal view, creating a better view for IVS measurement than many apical4 views.
+The free, lateral wall of the RV is also perpendicular to the beam, making this the best view for measuring this wall.
 Here is an image of a subcostal view that best measured the increased free wall thickness of the RV in a patient with pulmonary hypertension.

 Sometimes an eccentric jet (MR, TR, or AR) can be best seen in the subcostal view.
 Here is a TR jet that was best seen in the subcostal view.

-Always put CD over the inter-atrial septum in the subcostal view (even if this was done in the apical4 view) because this may show an inter-atrial connection such as a large PFO or an ASD.
+Always put color flow over the inter-atrial septum in the subcostal view because this may better show an inter-atrial connection such as a PFO or an ASD because the ultrasound beam is more parallel to flow.
 Here is a PFO with a small jet moving from the left to the right atrium during expiration, when LA pressure was relatively increased compared to the RA.

-Place CD on a possibly dilated IVC and look for flow coming back down the IVC.
+Place color flow on a possibly dilated longitudinal IVC and look for flow coming back down the IVC and into hepatic veins.
 This can substantiate severe TR.
-Here is a longitudinal view of the IVC with CD showing some flow back into the IVC and even up into a hepatic vein.
+Here is such a case.